7 minute read

 The Certificate resource type is used to request certificates from different Issuers.

-A Certificate resource specifies fields that are used to generated certificate signing requests which are then fulfilled by the issuer type you have referenced.
+A Certificate resource specifies fields that are used to generate certificate signing requests, which are then fulfilled by the issuer type you have referenced.

 # oc get certificates -n openshift-ingress -o yaml